x42/fil4.lv2/README.md

 Fil4 is based on fil-plugins LADSPA by Fons Adriaensen.

-Fil4 consists of four 2nd order resonant filters using a Mitra-Regalia style lattice filter, which has the nice property of being stable even while parameters are being changed.
+Fil4 consists of four 2nd order resonant filters using a Regalia-Mitra style lattice filter, which has the nice property of being stable even while parameters are being changed.